-Figure 1.3 TIR procedure package diagram
+Figure 1.2 TIR procedure package diagram

 Name TIR procedure package diagram Description The TIR procedure is an International Customs Procedure governed by the TIR Convention, 1975.
 A detailed description of the procedure can be found in the introduction of the TIR Handbook distributed by the TIR Secretariat.
 The TIR procedure is composed of numerous interconnecting systems to allow for the functioning of the procedure.
 The system we are most interested in for the current project is the TIR Carnet system.
 It can be defined by listing all functions and uses of the TIR Carnet.
-It is composed of sub-systems, namely: the issuance and distribution system, the TIR transport system, the return and repository system and the risk analysis system. • The function of the issuance and distribution sub-system by the international organization and the national associations is to provide transport operators with TIR Carnets in order to allow them to perform TIR transports; • The TIR transport sub-system is the central system of the TIR procedure.
+It is composed of sub-systems, namely: the issuance and distribution system, the TIR transport system and the return and repository. • The function of the issuance and distribution sub-system by the international organization and the national associations is to provide transport operators with TIR Carnets in order to allow them to perform TIR transports; • The TIR transport sub-system is the central system of the TIR procedure.
 It links the transport industry to the customs offices involved in a TIR transport and allows them to exchange the necessary information; • The transport operators, the associations and the international organization manage the return and repository sub-system.
-Its function is to centralize the storage of the used TIR Carnet and to check that no problems have occurred during the TIR transport; • The risk analysis system is a system providing Customs offices with information on TIR Carnets.
-Other systems outside the scope of the current project but of importance for the well functioning of the TIR procedure are: • Approval of the guarantee chain; • Approval of the association; • Approval of transport operators; • Approval of vehicles; • Control system for TIR Carnets; • Management of the guarantee chain; • Administration of the TIR Convention.
+Its function is to centralize the storage of the used TIR Carnet and to check that no problems have occurred during the TIR transport; Other systems outside the scope of the current project but of importance for the well functioning of the TIR procedure are: • Approval of the guarantee chain; • Approval of the association; • Approval of transport operators; • Approval of vehicles; • Control system for TIR Carnets; • Organization and functioning of the guarantee system; • Risk analysis system. • Administration of the TIR Convention.
 In the package diagram, the dependencies between all systems are indicated with dashed arrows.
 The dependencies are numbered according to the Requirements 20 to 33 of which they are the consequences.
-Actors Transport industry, Customs, Guaranty chain.
+Actors Transport industry, Customs, Guarantee chain.
 Performance Goals Facilitate border crossing in international transport of goods.
 Preconditions Ratification of the TIR Convention by Contracting Parties and implementation of the TIR system.
-Requirements Covered 20-33